scrapy/scrapy/docs/topics/developer-tools.rst

-Alternatively, if you want to know the arguments needed to recreate that request you can use the :func:`scrapy.utils.curl.curl_to_request_kwargs` function and you will get a dictionary with the equivalent arguments.
+Alternatively, if you want to know the arguments needed to recreate that request you can use the :func:`scrapy.utils.curl.curl_to_request_kwargs` function to get a dictionary with the equivalent arguments.

 As you can see, with a few inspections in the `Network`-tool we were able to easily replicate the dynamic requests of the scrolling